mikemountain/fantasy-football-scoreboard/README.md

 ```
 sudo python main.py --led-gpio-mapping=adafruit-hat
 ```

+### Troubleshooting
+If you run `git fetch` or something and get `error: cannot open .git/FETCH_HEAD: Permission denied` then run the command `sudo chown -R $(whoami) .git/` which will fix the permissions for git.
+Re-run the failed command.

 ### Flags
 Use the same flags used in the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix/) library to configure your screen.